 It is for me a disturbing thought that in whatever we Christians do,

-our thoughts, what we eat and drink, whether we exercise or not, take
+our thoughts and relationships, what we eat and drink, whether we exercise or not, take

 holidays, all need to be unto the Lord.
 There should be no place in the